terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/sap-s4hana-bw4hana/README.md

 - Connects all created PowerVS instances to a proxy server specified by IP address or hostname.
 - Optionally connects all created PowerVS instances to an NTP server and DNS forwarder specified by IP address or hostname.
 - Optionally configures a shared NFS directory on all created PowerVS instances.
+- Optionally configures the monitoring host to collect relevant information from the Database and application servers and send it to the IBM Cloud® Monitoring Instance
+- Optionally installs Sysdig agent and configures connection to [IBM Cloud Security and Compliance Center Workload Protection](https://cloud.ibm.com/docs/workload-protection)
 - Supports installation of **S/4HANA2023, S/4HANA2022, S/4HANA2021, S/4HANA2020, BW/4HANA2021**.
 - Supports installation using **Maintenance Planner** as well.
 - Optionally installs and configures SAP Monitoring host and dashboard, if monitoring instance was deployed as part of [Power Virtual Server with VPC landing zone deployment](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXBvd2VyI3NlYXJjaF9yZXN1bHRz).